By Olga-Rodriguez Vidal

 1. Consider Creating a Safety Plan

 A safety plan is a strategy you can use to minimize risks.
 Your safety plan can change as your specific concerns and situation changes.
 While under the COVID-19 (Coronavirus) quarantine, you may want to make changes to your safety plan to help keep you safe.
-For example, if physical violence often occurs in the kitchen at a specific time, a safety plan would outline alternative places and times you can plan to be to curb the violence while quarantined at home.
+For example, if physical violence often occurs in the kitchen at a specific time, a safety plan would outline alternative places and times you can plan to be to curb the violence while sheltering in place.

 We always encourage survivors to collaborate with an expert to create these plans.
-Our hotline advocates are trained to safety plan with survivors and are available 24/7 to provide you with help or just a listening ear.
+Our Domesict Violence Hotline advocates are trained to safety plan with survivors and are available 24/7 to collaborate or just a listening ear.
 Call to speak with an advocate at 1-800-621-HOPE (4673).
-If you’re unsure about calling an advocate, you can find out what to expect by reading how Nia safety plans with survivors.
+If you’re unsure about calling an advocate, you can find out what to expect by reading how an advocate named Nia safety plans with survivors.

-Our official safety planning page also provides a more in-depth guide in how you can create your own safety plan during quarantine.
+Our official safety planning page also provides a more in-depth guide in how you can create your own safety plan if sheltered in place with someone abusive.

 2. Continue to Stay in Touch with Your Support Network